rwash/rwash.github.io/about.md

 He is an Associate Professor in the Information School at the University of Wisconsin, Madison.
-He studies how people think about their interactions with modern technology, with an emphasis on the work people do to protect themselves from risks associated with using information technologiy and the Internet.
+He studies how people think about their interactions with modern technology, with an emphasis on the work people do to protect themselves from risks associated with using information technology and the Internet.

 His research has won the Impact award at SOUPS for significant long-term impact on the usable security and privacy research and practice, a Google Security and Privacy Research award, and an NSF CAREER award.
 His work is supported by